Overview

 Lokrum Island is one of the best places to visit near Dubrovnik if you’re searching for a little island getaway and an escape from the buzz of the Old Town.

 Just a quick 15-minute ferry ride from the Old Port, Lokrum Island makes for an easy and fun day trip.
-The ferry ticket to Lokrum Island costs 30 EUR return for adults and 5 EUR for children, which includes the entrance fee to the island.
+The ferry ticket to Lokrum Island costs 30 EUR return for adults and 5 EUR for children, including the island entrance fee.

 As you wander around Lokrum Island, you will find the Benedictine monastery, which dates back to the 11th century, a botanical garden with colorful peacocks, walking paths, the Dead Sea (a cool swimming hole), Lokrum Island’s famous nude beach, and more rocky beaches.